 Patients who have only a single metastasis.
-This includes a broad range of patients, since the single metastasis may be found in any part of the body (for example, lymph nodes, brain, lung, or liver).
+This includes a broad range of patients, since the single metastasis may be found in any part of the body, such as the lymph nodes, brain, lung, or liver.
 Depending on the location, treatment should include either surgical removal of the tumor or radiation therapy.
-Most patients in this group eventually develop metastases in other parts of the body, but often after a long time without any disease.
+Most patients in this group eventually develop metastases in other parts of the body, but this sometimes occurs after a long time without any disease.

 Men with metastases only in the bones and/or an elevated PSA level.
 Treatment for this subtype usually follows the guidelines for the treatment of advanced prostate cancer .
-Treatment with hormonal therapy (androgen deprivation) frequently produces long remissions (the disappearance of the signs and symptoms of CUP).
+Treatment with hormone therapy (androgen deprivation) frequently produces long remissions.
+A remission is the disappearance of the signs and symptoms of CUP.

 Patients with adenocarcinoma in the liver and/or abdomen.
 In some patients where the tumor spread is only in the abdomen, special pathology tests (IHC stains or molecular profiling) suggest that the cancer started in the colon.
-Patients should receive treatment following guidelines for advanced colon cancer , even if a primary site cannot be located by a colonoscopy.
+Patients should receive treatment following guidelines for later-stage colon cancer , even if a primary site cannot be located by a colonoscopy.

 Patients with poorly differentiated neuroendocrine tumors.
 Although the primary site is usually not found, these types of neuroendocrine tumors often respond to chemotherapy with platinum/etoposide (Etopophos), with or without taxane (docetaxel [Taxotere] or paclitaxel [Taxol]).
 This treatment can effectively shrink the cancer and improve cancer-related symptoms for about 60% of patients.
 A smaller percentage of patients in this group, about 10% to 15%, have complete remission with chemotherapy, and some live for a long time after treatment.